buchi-labortechnik-ag/contributing/README.md

 ## Other ways to contribute <a name="other-ways-to-contribute" />

-Collaborations in a podcast, invitations to a meetup, or anything else to share Buchi's work is also very valuable to us 	:handshake:
+Collaborations in a podcast, invitations to a meetup, or anything else to share Buchi's work is also very valuable to us 🤝

 ## Code of conduct <a name="code-of-conduct" />